sami-badawi/shapelogic-scala/README.md

 # Shapelogic Scala #

-Shapelogic Scala is a simple generic image processing / computer vision library in Scala.
+Shapelogic Scala is a simple generic image processing / computer vision library.

-Scala advanced type system makes in possible to write generic image processing / computer vision code.
+Scala advanced type system makes in possible to write generic image processing / computer vision code, so the same code will work for Byte, Short, Float and Double.

 A central idea is to have only one generic image class [BufferImage](https://github.com/sami-badawi/shapelogic-scala/blob/master/src/main/scala/org/shapelogic/sc/image/BufferImage.scala) and a [few traits and helpers](https://github.com/sami-badawi/shapelogic-scala/wiki/Image-Classes-and-Traits).

-## Goals ##
+## Current Goals

-* Make minimal uniform classes for images in ideomatic Scala
-* Use Scala's advanced type system to make image processing algorithms uniform
+* Implement some image processing algorithms to check if the generic programming works well
 * Easy import from and export to Java image processing libs: ImageJ, BoofCV and OpenCV Java
 * Port some algorithms from Shapelogic Java
   * Vectorization
   * Feature extraction
-* Simple [JavaFX GUI](https://github.com/sami-badawi/shapelogic-scala/wiki/GUI-for-ShapeLogic) or ImageJ GUI
 * Combine with machine learning to do some image classification